 The delegate will consider the arguments of both parties provided relevant fees have been paid.
 After considering the submissions and evidence, the delegate will issue a written decision to the parties.

 It is possible to have an opposition decided without an oral hearing, provided relevant fees have been paid.
 In these circumstances, the delegate will decide the matter based on the evidence that is on file, including any written submissions, and will issue a written decision to both parties.

 A fee is payable upon requesting a hearing, and for attending the hearing.
 If the hearing is in relation to more than one trade mark you must pay fees for each trade mark.
 If the other party has requested to be heard and you would also like to participate in the hearing, you must pay an attendance fee.
 The fee for attendance by video or telephone is lower than to attend in person.
 The fee to provide written submissions only is lower still.
 If no party to an opposition wants to be heard, there is a fee for issuing a decision.

 All opposition related fees must be paid through our online services portal at least two days before the hearing.

 Withdrawal from proceedings

-The Hearing Officer will not make a decision at the hearing.
+The Hearing Officer will rarely make a decision at the hearing.
 The decision will usually be reserved, and after considering the evidence and submissions the Hearing Officer will issue a written decision and reasons to both parties.
 This will include a decision on any application for an award of costs.